International Divorce & Family Law: South Korea

 We are specialist international divorce and family solicitors.
 We act for Koreans resident in the UK and spouses of Koreans living here, British citizens in Korea, individuals who married in South Korea and those with other family connections to that country.

-Where both countries can legitimately decide on the divorce settlement usually the country that receives a divorce petition first will take precedence over the other.
-And because of the limitations on maintenance and pension sharing described above and the perception that English courts favour the financially weaker spouse it’s often essential to lodge a petition in the English courts as soon as possible.
+Where both countries can legitimately decide on the divorce settlement usually the country that receives a divorce petition or application first will take precedence over the other.
+And because of the limitations on maintenance and pension sharing described above and the perception that English courts favour the financially weaker spouse it’s often essential to make an application for divorce to the English courts as soon as possible.

 Or call us: +44 (0)20 7430 8470